The Morning I Combined Cinnamon Rolls and Pancakes (Best Decision Ever)

 • ½ teaspoon salt

-• 1 ¼ cups milk (or buttermilk if you’re feeling extra)
+• 1 ¼ cups buttermilk (see swap below if you don’t have any)

 • 1 large egg

-• 2 tablespoons melted butter (plus more for the pan, obviously)
+• 3 tablespoons unsalted butter, melted (plus more for the griddle)

 Step-by-Step Instructions